biomed-AI/GraphCS/README.md

 **Note: All results have been obtained under Ubuntu 16.04.7 LTS.
-We have also noticed that the BBKNN 1.4.0 used in our method has constructed approximate nearest neighbors based on the Annoy algorithm, which slightly changes under different operating environments.**
+We have also noticed that the BBKNN 1.4.0 used in our method has constructed approximate nearest neighbors based on the Annoy algorithm, which slightly changes under different operating environments.
+To obtain the same results with us, we recommend installing GCC 5.4.0 firstly before installing BBKNN 1.4.0.**

 ## Compilation